Indonesia condemns Syria chemical attack, urges UN to resolve conflict

 JAKARTA: Indonesia has condemned the chemical weapons attack in Syria which killed many civilians in the Khan Shaykhun area of Idlib on Tuesday (Apr 4).

 "Indonesia is a party to the convention on chemical weapons.
-Of course, Indonesia rejects the use of chemical weapons by anybody for whatever purpose," said Armanatha Nasi, spokesperson for the Indonesia Foreign Ministry.
+Of course, Indonesia rejects the use of chemical weapons by anybody for whatever purpose," said Armanatha Nasir, spokesperson for the Indonesia Foreign Ministry.

 Indonesia also urged the United Nations to resolve the conflict in Syria, and highlighted that dialogue - and an inclusive political process - is needed to end the conflict.